Sgt. Pennie interviews with Laurina Schiumo of the Texas Legends about Police Appreciation Night!

 My name is Demetrick Pennie.
-I am a seventeen-year veteran sergeant with the Dallas Police Department.
+I am an eighteen-year veteran sergeant with the Dallas Police Department.
 I am also the President of the Dallas Fallen Officer Foundation and the Executive Director of the Texas Fallen Officer Foundation.
 Although, I hold no specific political affiliation, most of my views align with issues related to law enforcement, military veterans and the needs of those who are less fortunate.
 I am a strong advocate for education, philanthropy, community engagement, and support for law enforcement.

 I grew up in inner-city of Houston, Texas during a time period when the proliferation of drugs, shooting violence, and gang-related crime was a normal way of life.
 As a youth being raised by my grandmother, I didn't have much growing up and there were seemingly no options for me in society, but I still wanted more.
 No one ever talked about going to college or enlisting in the military because those goals did not align with the communal beliefs of our generation.
 Additionally, in my neighborhood, there was a general distrust for police and it was socially unacceptable for people to talk to the police about crimes.

 Ironically, a tragic personal experience changed many of my perspective on this ideology.
 At the age of 16, I witnessed my female cousin get shot and killed days before her wedding day.
 In the immediate aftermath, I saw my family's reluctance to cooperate with the police investigation; yet the police officers remained professional, conducted their investigation and eventually brought the assailant to justice.
 Needless to say, this experience had a profound impact on my life.
 Destined to someday be able to do the same for another family, I began to map out my quest to enter the law enforcement profession.